 The amplitude of this traveling wave is not arbitrary, but is fixed by the value of k/g.
+It will be shown in the following section that k is directly proportional to the mass.

 3. U(1): Energy and Momentum